Electrical DistributionSystem

 Measurement Locations

-Figures 5 and 6 show typical measurement points in an electrical distribution system.
+Figures 5 and 6 show typical measurement locations in an electrical distribution system.

 Figure 5: Three-phase power measurement using a Dent EliteProXC Power Logger to capture to total power draw of all fixtures served by the panelboard.